Are you a worry wart? Learn to stop so you can enjoy parenting.

 If you worry about what might be…and wonder what might have been…you will ignore what is.
 Anonymous

 I admit it, I worry.
 I may even call myself a worry wart.
 Over the years, I have worried over some pretty silly things.
 Did it matter that my daughter wanted to wear a pink dress up tutu for 5 straight days everywhere?
 Hmmmm….no.
 Did my son with the 104 degree temperature have a rare childhood disease?
 No. Did I really think he did?
 Not really, but was the thought in my mind….yes.
 Have my children ever contracted a disease because my home was dirty?
 Nope.
 Have I worried about dust and dirt in the house?
 Unfortunately, yes.
 Did grounding my daughter from a dance upset her to the point that she hated me?
 Yep.
 Does she love me now?
 Yep.
 Did she love me 48 hours after the dance?
 Yep.
 Did it matter that my toddler son hated vegetables?
-Is he healthy at 19?
+Is he healthy now?
 Does he like them now?….I suppose it mattered, he is healthy and no he still does not love vegetables.
 Am I a bad Mom because of that…NO!

 Over the years I have gotten better with my worry, but I still battle with worry thoughts that don’t really matter.
 I think most parents harbor worries about their children that simply aren’t worth the space they take up in their brain.
 There is a study that states only 15% of what we worry about actually ever occurs.
 I love a quote from Mark Twain, “My life has been filled with calamities, some of which actually happened.”
 Our worries so often are about calamities that will never happen, but somehow worrying gives us a feeling that we have control over the uncontrollable.
 The worry about what people thought of my mothering when my daughter was wearing the pink tutu complete with a plastic pink headband for 5 days was really out of my control.
 People think what they think!
 The worrying about a rare childhood disease will not PREVENT it from happening…it only increases anxiety.
 Worry solves nothing.
-With the media broadcasting about bullying, childhood health issues, obesity, evils of the internet, kidnapping, drug use, accidents….the list goes on, how can any responsible parent relax and not worry???
+With the media broadcasting about bullying, childhood health issues, pandemics, obesity, evils of the internet, kidnapping, drug use, accidents, elections….the list goes on, how can any responsible parent relax and not worry???